“You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere.”

 Photographers produce images and over the years the photographer’s choice of camera has changed dramatically.
 Photography should tell a story and communicate a point to the intended audience.
 A photographer will need the following skills:

-The Bureau of Labor Statistics lists the median salary of a photographer as $34,000 per year and anticipates that this job is on the decline.
-In fact between 2018 and 2028, the job is projected to drop at a rate of 6%.
+The Bureau of Labor Statistics lists the median salary of a photographer as $36,280 per year and anticipates that this job is on the decline.
+In fact, between 2019 and 2029, the job is projected to drop at a rate of 4%.
 Regardless, photographers tend to be passionate and creative individuals who will stop at nothing to capture the best shot.
 This person is comfortable solo and around people and is generally fearless.
-Photographers work hard displaying their work and advertising their talents.
+Photographers work hard to display their work and advertising their talents.

 Announcers are typically experts in a field and provide commentary on that field.
 Some of the typical fields include sports, weather, music, news and more.
 Job duties include: